Keristero/spritesheet-tool/readme.md

 1. Hold CTRL on keyboard to make additional selections ✅
     - for Frame Select ✅
     - for input sheets ✅
-1. Add a clone animation state button which prompts you for a name and if you want to flipx
 1. Save tab minimise state to project ✅
 1. Add collapse all tabs button
 1. Add drag and drop ✅